Emergency medical services: Physician

 In countries with a physician-led EMS model, such as France, Italy, the German-speaking countries (Germany, Switzerland, Austria), and Spain, physicians respond to all cases that require more than basic first aid.
 In some versions of this model (such as France, Italy, and Spain), there is no direct equivalent to a paramedic, as ALS is performed by physicians.
 In the German-speaking countries, paramedics are assistants to ambulance physicians (called Notarzt).
 In these countries, if a physician is present, paramedics require permission from the physician to administer treatments such as defibrillation and drugs.
 If there is no physician on scene and a life-threatening condition is present, they may administer treatments that follow the physician's instructions.

 In countries where EMS is led by paramedics, the ambulance service may still employ physicians.
 They may serve on specialist response vehicles, such as the air ambulances in the UK.
 They may also provide advice and devise protocols for treatment, with a medical director acting as the most senior medical adviser to the ambulance service.
 In the United States, EMS became an officially recognized subspecialty by the American Board of Emergency Medicine in 2010, and the first examinations were held in 2013.
-Many states now recommend EMS board certifiction for newly hired Medical Directors of EMS agencies.
+Many states now recommend EMS board certification for newly hired medical directors of EMS agencies.

 Specialist EMS

-Air ambulance
+Air ambulances

-Air ambulances often complement a land ambulance service.
+Air ambulances (also known as medevac) often complement a land ambulance service.
 In some remote areas, they may even form the primary ambulance service.
 Like many innovations in EMS, medical aircraft were first used in the military.
 One of the first recorded aircraft rescues of a casualty was in 1917 in Turkey, when a soldier in the Camel Corps who had been shot in the ankle was flown to hospital in a de Havilland DH9.
 In 1928, the first civilian air medical service was founded in Australia to provide healthcare to people living in remote parts of the Outback.
 This service became the Royal Flying Doctor Service.
 The use of helicopters was pioneered in the Korean War, when time to reach a medical facility was reduced from 8 hours to 3 hours in World War II, and again to 2 hours by the Vietnam War.

 Aircraft can travel faster and operate in a wider coverage area than a land ambulance.
-They have a particular advantage for major trauma injuries.
+They have a particular advantage for major trauma injuries, especially when they occur in rural or isolated areas.
 The well-established theory of the golden hour suggests that major trauma patients should be transported as quickly as possible to a specialist trauma center.
-Therefore, medical responders in a helicopter can provide both a higher level of care at the scene, faster transport to a specialist hospital and critical care during the journey.
+Therefore, medical first responders in a helicopter can provide both a higher level of care at the scene, faster transport to a specialist hospital and critical care during the journey.
 A disadvantage is that it can be dangerous and potentially not possible for them to fly at night or in bad weather.